 The slogan says it all: “Where learning comes into play!” and at this mountain museum, kids ages 1 to 10 will have a blast as their fun comes with a side of knowledge.
 A veterinary hospital, music room, museum-wide scavenger hunt, huge mountain model and plenty of art projects will have kids begging to come back tomorrow.

-9 Greensboro Children’s MuseumGreensboroSee on map
+12 Miriam P. Brenner Children’s MuseumGreensboroSee on map

 Kids can get a taste of grownup life on Main Street in the museum’s Our Town exhibit.
 Here, a street winds through child-sized shops and restaurants where kids can role-play as chefs, grocers and more.
 A life-size fire truck, big rig, police car and airplane cockpit allow kids to explore some of their favorite vehicles, while the campsite lets them get familiar with spending an evening outdoors.
 Also outdoors, you’ll find an edible schoolyard and teaching kitchen where kids and parents can learn about growing and preparing your own food.

-13 North Carolina Museum of Life + Science
+13 Asheville Museum of Science

-13 North Carolina Museum of Life + ScienceDurhamSee on map
+13 Asheville Museum of ScienceAshevilleSee on map

-14 Children’s Museum and Science Center
+14 Children’s Museum of Wilmington

-14 Children’s Museum and Science CenterRocky MountSee on map
+14 Children’s Museum of WilmingtonWilmingtonSee on map

 Kids can climb aboard a playful pirate ship, complete with pirate costumes and props, a cannon, a ship’s wheel to steer, buried treasure and a cave hidden behind a bead “waterfall.”
 Along one wall, a miniature version of Wilmington’s port lets little captains pilot ships up the river to load and unload with the cranes.
 Other activities include an art studio, the Toothasaurus dental exhibit and a toddler treehouse.